miku/span/docs/span.md

 -----------------------

-When given a single file containing a number of URLs, it is required to keep both the file and all URLs it contains for a given point in time.
+When given a single file containing a number of URLs, it is required to keep both the file and all URLs it contains for a given point in time (#12021).
 The `span-freeze` tool is generic, in that it does not assume any format.
 It will create a zip file with the following layout: